 What are the side effects?

+Side effects associated with exogenous HGH are few and far between.
+In fact, most people report nothing but positive responses to the compound.
+Using too much over too long a period of time can cause some problems.
 These include enlargement of organs including the heart and prostate, and abnormal growth of the head, hands, and feet that is irreversible.
 Some people also report bloating, joint pain, and swelling of the joints.

-What is the right HGH dosage?
+What is the right dosage?

+If you are interested in building lean muscle, then your average dose will fall between 4iu to 8iu per day.
 You should start with a low dose of 2iu per day and titrate upward to avoid side effects.
 Cycles can last anywhere from five to eight months.
 Women will need less.

-Where can I buy HGH?
+Where can I buy?

-You can still find where to find HGH for sale online in a number of places, though, and in some countries, you can purchase HGH over the counter without a prescription, much as you would a bottle of Tylenol or ibuprofen.
+If you are interested in trying for yourself, remember that there may be legal consequences associated with buying and possessing it.
+You can still find where to find HGH for sale online in a number of places, though, and in some countries, you can purchase over the counter without a prescription, much as you would a bottle of Tylenol or ibuprofen.

-Can you buy legal HGH?
+Can you buy legally?

 This is probably the most common question in any FAQ, and the answer truly depends.
 If you’re in the US, the only way to buy legally is to obtain a prescription from a doctor and order through a pharmacy.
 In other countries, though, such as Mexico, Thailand, and others, It is readily available over the counter.
 You may find some boosters, but these won’t work as well (or as quickly) as actual injections.
 However it certainly has its benefits, and millions of people around the world use it every single day without any significant side effects to note.
 However, like anything else, you have to use it responsibly in order to reap the benefits without developing any of the negative side effects.